SEND Report and Documents

 Where appropriate, Mrs Reynolds is also able to access external services to provide support and guidance to help a pupil make the best possible progress; this includes such services as speech and language support, educational psychology advice, learning support advice and children’s mental health service advice.

 For a few pupils their educational needs are exceptionally great in which case Mrs Reynolds will work with the family to apply to the local authority for an Educational Health Care Plan which recognises the extent of the child’s educational need and places on the local authority a statutory responsibility to ensure that the pupil has the most appropriate form of educational support.

-Mrs Morgan’s role in school is to provide support for pupils and families where emotional, social or health needs may be affecting a child’s wellbeing and progress in school.
+Ms Collard’s role in school is to provide support for pupils and families where emotional, social or health needs may be affecting a child’s wellbeing and progress in school.
 This support can be both short term or in the form of longer ongoing assistance.
-Mrs Morgan is also able to direct families to parenting support and other external sources of guidance.
+Ms Collard is also able to direct families to parenting support and other external sources of guidance.
 If you think she may be able to help you contact the school office and they will put you in touch with her.

 At Whiteknights one of the guiding principles by which we believe all pupils make the best possible progress is for them to have the most time possible with a first class, high quality teacher.
 Ongoing training for class teachers is an important part of our annual cycle of training and development.
 At Whiteknights we are also fortunate to have a highly skilled and experienced pool of Teaching Assistants who also receive regular training to enable them to deliver intervention programmes, which are co-ordinated and monitored by Mrs Reynolds.

 Are there any other sources of information and help available?

 The school provides a detailed breakdown of how a pupil’s special educational needs or medical needs are supported through the SEND policy.
 This is updated annually and can be found on the school website.